alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings-2024.md

 #### Where do you need help?
 * Feedback on Slovakia slides when I've drafted them a bit more
+  * EK - very happy to look at these - exciting talk!

 #### Any other topics
 N/A